rubyworks/indexer/spec/hash_like/03_op_get.md

     x[:a].should == 1

-If a reader attribute doesn't exist it will raise an error.
+If a reader attribute doesn't exist it will return `nil`.

-    expect NoMethodError do
-      x[:q]
-    end
+    x[:q].assert.nil?